ccuetoh/fossil/README.md

 ```

 ## Disclaimer
-Fossil is partially based on the [Crocgodyl](https://www.github.com/parkervcp/crocgodyl).
+Fossil is partially based on the [Crocgodyl](https://www.github.com/parkervcp/crocgodyl) library.
 All the respective kudos to the author.

 This library is licensed under the MIT Licence, please refer to the LICENCE file for more information.
+The logo used in this project is provided by OpenClipart-Vectors, and is licenced under the [Pixbay Licence](https://pixabay.com/service/license/).